Filter! 18th April 2022.

 Me - "Yes, I'm pretty sure!
 Because they are just going to be there, and what I do with their information will be up to me. "

-He - "But if you know where to look, for example, there are manuals on how to successfully commit suicide, or how to successfully kill another person, or how to make home built fire-arms"
+So he asks me if I'd be happy with books about how to commit suicide, or how to kill another person, or how to make home built fire-arms.

 Me - "Yeah, I know but"

-He - "But they would be welcome in your library"?
+He seems perplexed, 'But they would be welcome in your library'?

 Me - " They are welcome.
 But if you are asking would I prefer them to be excised, as if, as if I could make the world a pure, perfect place?
 No, no not at all.
 No, they can sit there and what I do with their information is up to me.
 There is no 'getting rid of' "